 These White Chocolate Raspberry Cookies combine the tart flavor of fresh raspberries with the sweetness of rich, white chocolate.
 These chewy cookies are the perfect balance of sweet and tart and are truly addicting!
 Whip up a batch of these festive cookies for a holiday cookie tray or in July….they are good year-round!

 And I am a little obsessed with white chocolate in my sweets these days!
-So after this recipe, make sure you check out my white chocolate cranberry cookies (perfect for a holiday cookie tray) and these super popular white chocolate raspberry muffins (my kids BEG me to make these!).
+So after this recipe, make sure you check out my white chocolate cranberry cookies or these Starbucks Cranberry Bliss Bars (perfect for a holiday cookie tray) and these super popular white chocolate raspberry muffins (my kids BEG me to make these!).

 WHY YOU’LL LOVE THIS RECIPE